 I live in a village called Brymbo.
 It stands on a hillside approximately 5

-kilometres north west of the town of Wrexham in North Wales.
+kilometres north-west of the town of Wrexham in the north of Wales.
 It is a

 village with a long and proud history of steel manufacture, stretching

 back to the days of Wilkinson over two hundred years ago.
 Some of the

 best special steels in the world were made here.

 Sadly, the company was bought by a bunch of asset-strippers in the

 mid-1980s, who deliberately failed to invest in it as a ready pretext